arklumpus/TreeViewer/Readme.md

 Installing TreeViewer on macOS is slightly more complicated, due to the draconian security policies enforced by Apple (essentially, unless developers pay 99$ to Apple every year, macOS will refuse to trust them).

 Download [`TreeViewer-Mac-x64.pkg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.pkg).
 Right-click/Ctrl+click it and select `Open`.
 You should get a warning dialog about the developer not being identified; ignore it and click `Open` in the dialog.
 The installer should open and guide you through the process.
-It will do two main things:
+It will do three main things:

 1. Copy the TreeViewer app to the `/Applications` folder.
 2. Delete any settings/downloaded modules from previous versions of TreeVIewer.